grime3ja/grime3ja/README.md

 ## Jacob Grimes
-- I am a student at James Madison University, studying Computer Science and set to graduate December 2025.
+- I am a graduate from James Madison University as of December 2025, where I studied Computer Science focusing in Systems Development
 - I have been working studiously in this field since my freshman year of high school, and have written different forms of software since my senior year of high school.
   - These include:
+      - Working with a team to develop a simple Operating System, based off of the Stanford PintOS project
       - Working with a team developing software through Agile methodologies (Scrum)
       - Working with a team developing a web-based application with a database backend
       - Working with a partner developing a web-based application using third party APIs
   - I am currently in a class which is teaching me the server side of full stack development, and am also working on a personal project which involves the use of third party APIs
 - Experience with:
-  - Programming Languages: Proficient in Java, Intermediate in Python, MySQL, C, JavaScript, Beginner in C#, PostgreSQL, HTML, CSS
+  - Programming Languages: Proficient in C, Java, Python, Intermediate in MySQL, Rust, Ruby, Haskell, JavaScript, Beginner in C#, PostgreSQL, HTML, CSS
   - Technologies: GitHub/Git
   - Methodologies: Scrum Agile Software Methodology
   - IDEs: Visual Studio Code, IntelliJ, Eclipse, Android Studio